MAVFusion: Efficient Infrared and Visible Video Fusion via Motion-Aware Sparse Interaction: Experiments

 \subsubsection{Analysis of the MAFM Module}

 To verify the effectiveness of the MAFM module, we remove it and replace it with the multi-frame alignment strategy used in UniVF (w/o MAFM).
-As shown in \cref{tab2}, all metrics show a clear decline.
+As shown in \cref{tab2}, most quality metrics decrease, while MS2R becomes worse.
 Without anchor features as alignment references, the ability of the model to integrate cross-modal features is weakened.
 In addition, removing the dynamic-static separation inside the module allows background features to interfere with dynamic regions.